microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Now, whenever you start typing the snippet's prefix, such as `flext`, VS Code provides the snippet as an autocomplete option, as shown in the next section.
 You can also use the **Insert Snippet** command to choose a snippet from a menu.

-For more information on code snippets in general, refer to [Create custom snippets](../getstarted/tips-and-tricks.md#create-custom-snippets).
+For more information on code snippets in general, refer to [Creating snippets](/docs/editor/userdefinedsnippets.md).

 ### Use the code snippet to add pages